 Your story didn’t have to be this tragic.

-Please take care of trans people.
+Please take care of your trans friends.